RivaD2/personal/Udemy-react-with-redux/videos/README.md

      - The search term will be sent back up to Parent component that will do the API request
      - On right-hand side, VideoList will render entire list of videos
      - Each individual VideoItem will be contained by the VideoList
 - VideoDetail will show the video player that will play the Youtube Video that has been fetched along with title and description
+- VideoItem:One particular video, contained by VideoList
+- VideoList:Will render list of videos

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).